6al6/6al6/README.md

 - 👋 Hi, I’m @6al6
 - 👀 I’m interested in JS, HTML, CSS, Ruby and Python
 - 🌱 I’m currently learning Ruby on rails
-- 💞️ I’m looking to collaborate on deisgning web applications and websites
+- 💞️ I’m looking to collaborate on designing web applications and websites
 - 📫 How to reach me -  galgolja@gmail.com

 <!---